Incorporation of Skidaway Island – Just the FAQs

 Q. How comfortable are the Study Committees in their revenue and expenditure estimates for the proposed City of Skidaway Island?

 A. The Study Committees are comfortable with the revenue and expenditure estimates.
 The group reviewed the budgets of five similar-sized cities within the state of Georgia as well as the budgets of some local cities.
 Additionally, each Study Committee member used his or her expertise to help develop the expenditure estimates.

 Q. Why would we, the residents, want to incorporate Skidaway Island?

-A. The taxes collected by Chatham County for the Special Services District (SSD) would go to a new city of Skidaway Island for funding a government focused on our island and our specific service needs.
-In addition, it would allow the residents of Skidaway Island to control items such as if and when to evacuate for a hurricane; determine on our own whether to install a roundabout at the four-way stop; make application as a City to FEMA for storm debris removal; and regardless of the outcome of that application, begin cleanup following a storm throughout the City of Skidaway immediately, rather than waiting six weeks, as occurred post-Hurricane Matthew.
+A. Instead of paying Special Service District Taxes to Chatham County, residents of Skidaway Island instead would pay a property tax millage rate to the City of Skidaway Island to fund a government focused on the island and specific service needs.
+In addition, it would allow the residents of Skidaway Island to control items such as if and when to evacuate for a hurricane; determine such items as whether to install a roundabout at the four-way stop; make application as a City to FEMA for storm debris removal even in gated communities in the cases of health and safety issues (like following Hurricane Mathew with its massive debris); and regardless of the outcome of that application, begin cleanup following a storm throughout the City of Skidaway immediately, rather than waiting six weeks, as occurred post-Hurricane Matthew.

 Q. If Skidaway Island does incorporate, how would my taxes change?

 A. Below is a chart of the 2017 property taxes in mills paid by Unincorporated Chatham County residents, including those in The Landings.